OxfordSemantic/AdvancedWorkshop/README.md

 1. Get the [RDFox VS Code Extension](https://marketplace.visualstudio.com/items?itemName=rdfox.rdfox-rdf) for syntax highlighting and in-IDE features.

-2. When completing an exercise, split your editors viewport between the notebook and the relevant rule file.
+2. When completing an exercise, split your editors viewport between the explanation and the relevant rule file.

 ## Helpful Resources